browserengineering/book/book/visual-effects.md

 ```

 This `Pixel` definition is an illustrative example, not actual code in our
-browser (that's also why it has a gray border around it).
+browser.
 It's standing in for
 somewhat more complex code within SDL and Skia themselves.[^skia-color]

 [^skia-color]: Skia actually represents colors